devleaks/cockpitdecks-docs/docs/Page.md

 The default value of some attributes (like font, colors, and sizes) is fetched at the Layout level if they are not specified at the Page level.

 # Buttons

 The `buttons` attributes contains all [[Button|button definitions]].

 # Default Page

-If no Page is found in the Layout folder, Cockpit deck will create a default page which consists of a logo displayed on the deck (if the deck is capable of displaying images).
+If no Page is found in the Layout folder, Cockpit deck will create a default page which consists of a logo displayed on the deck (if the deck is capable of displaying images...).
 The first available button will be programmed to toggle the X-Plane Map On or Off.